nivekithan/blog/src/data/blog/automated_backups_postgres.md

 The configuration of `pgBackRest` is stored in the `/etc/pgbackrest.conf` file.

-Let's open that file using any file editor and the replace the content with
+Let's open that file using any file editor and replace the content with

 ```
 [main]
 pg1-path=/var/lib/postgresql/17/main
 ```

 `[main]` is called a `stanza`.
-Each `stanza` contains configuration options like where data directory is located, how it should be backed up and where it should be backed up.
+Each `stanza` contains configuration options like where the data directory is located, how it should be backed up, and where it should be backed up.

 ## Creating `pgBackRest` repository

-A `repository` is where the `pgBackRest` will store it's backup.
-It can be configured to same machine as `postgresql` server or some other machine or even `s3`.
+A `repository` is where `pgBackRest` will store its backup.
+It can be configured to the same machine as the `postgresql` server, some other machine, or even `s3`.

-We will be configuring `pgBackRest` to use `s3` .
+We will be configuring `pgBackRest` to use `s3`.

 Add these lines to the `/etc/pgbackrest.conf` file